Python 3 Support

 Ansible 2.5 and above work with Python 3.
 Previous to 2.5, using Python 3 was considered a tech preview.
-This topic discusses how to set up your controller and managed machines to use Python 3.
+This topic discusses how to set up your control node and managed machines to use Python 3.

 The easiest way to run /usr/bin/ansible under Python 3 is to install it with the Python3 version of pip.
 This will make the default /usr/bin/ansible run with Python3:

-If you are running Ansible Running Ansible from source (devel) and want to use Python 3 with your source checkout, run your
+If you are running Ansible Running the devel branch from a clone and want to use Python 3 with your source checkout, run your

 python3.
 For example:

 $ source ./hacking/env-setup

 Individual Linux distribution packages may be packaged for Python2 or Python3.
 When running from distro packages you’ll only be able to use Ansible with the Python version for which it was installed.
 Sometimes distros will provide a means of installing for several Python versions (through a separate package or through some commands that are run after install).
 You’ll need to check with your distro to see if that applies in your case.

 Using Python 3 on the managed machines with commands and playbooks

 Ansible will automatically detect and use Python 3 on many platforms that ship with it.
 To explicitly configure a Python 3 interpreter, set the